sinaptia/with_recursive_tree/README.md

 * `parent`: the parent of the node
 * `children`: the children of this node

-To build these associations, with_recursive_tree will use the `id` and the `parent_id` columns as the primary and foreing keys, respectively.
+To build these associations, with_recursive_tree will use the `id` and the `parent_id` columns as the primary and foreign keys, respectively.
 If you want to specify different primary and foreign keys, you can do that by passing the `primary_key` and `foreign_key` options.
 For example, for a categories table whose primary key is `category_id` and the parent record id is `parent_category_id`, you would set it up as follows:

 ```ruby
 class Category < ApplicationRecord